Lines in affine simlicial toric varieties: Affine simplicial toric varieties

-\bthm Let $\varphi : C \to C'$ be an isomorphism of two smooth polynomial curve contained in the regular part of an affine simplicial toric variety $X_\sigma$ of dimension at least 4 such that $X_\sigma$ is smooth in codimension 2.
-Then $\varphi$ extends to an automorphism of $X_\sigma$. \ethm
+\bthm Let $X_\sigma$ be an affine simplicial toric variety of dimension at least 4 such that $X_\sigma$ is smooth in codimension 2.
+Suppose that $\T_0$ is an algebraic torus and $Y=\T_0\times X_\sigma$.
+Let $\varphi : C \to C'$ be an isomorphism of two smooth polynomial curves contained in the regular part of $Y$.
+Then $\varphi$ extends to an automorphism of $Y$. \ethm